 Selling, General and Administrative Expenses.
-Selling, general and administrative expenses for the three months ended February 28, 2014 were \$3,122,723 as compared to \$2,695,278 for the 2013 period representing a 16% increase.
+Selling, general and administrative expenses for the nine months ended August 31, 2014 were \$8,824,048 as compared to \$8,489,132 for the 2013 period representing a 4% increase.
 These expenses are primarily comprised of expenses for consumer advertising, salaries and wages for personnel and professional fees.
-The increase in selling, general and administrative expenses is primarily due to an increase of approximately \$53,000 or 5% in sales and marketing and approximately \$205,000 in legal fees during the first quarter of fiscal 2014 related to a shareholder derivative complaint filed in November 2013, which is excluded from coverage by the Company's directors and officers insurance policy.
+Included in selling, general and administrative expenses is approximately \$321,000 in legal fees during the first nine months of fiscal 2014 related to a shareholder derivative complaint filed in November 2013, which is excluded from the Company's directors and officer's insurance policy.
+Included in selling, general and administrative expenses for the nine months ended August 31, 2013 is approximately \$150,000 of lease expense, less May and June 2013 rent payments, due to a lease amendment during the nine months ended August 31, 2013.
+The Company signed an amendment to terminate the building lease on the additional 9,600 square feet that was entered into during June 2006.
+As a result of the Company's affiliate in Ecuador being closed during the third quarter of fiscal 2013, the Company recorded an allowance for uncollectible receivables for the \$150,000 processing and storage fee receivable due from Ecuador as of August 31, 2013.